-That’s right, you heard me.
-An ancient technology as old as the internet itself is the future.
+That’s right, an ancient technology as old as the internet itself may be the best tech solution for your website.
 Let me explain how that could be.
 I think you’ll find this new iteration of tried and tested tech to be really compelling.
-It actually simplified development and could be a great solution that fits your needs while improving performance and saving you money.
+It actually simplifies development and improves performance.

 What are static sites?

-Good question.
 Static sites are websites that don’t utilize a server to generate dynamic content on demand.
-They’re fairly straightforward — just HTML, CSS, and JS, served up to the client on page load.
-In fact, static web pages were among the first sites to exist on the web.
+They’re fairly straightforward — just HTML, CSS, and JS, delivered to the client through a CDN on page load.
+In fact, static web pages were among the first sites to exist on the web, technically speaking.
 Today, however, they’ve been augmented for improved functionality.

 These days static sites are usually generated by Static Site Generators (SSGs) like Jekyll or Gatsby, which empower developers with a myriad of features to organize and deploy code.
 These tools run before deployment, generating html files from the code the developer provides.
 SSGs are a bit like conductors for a pre-recorded orchestra, synthesizing parts and spitting out compiled markup that can be deployed statically, anywhere.
 This is the key concept here: with SSGs and their ecosystems, the heavy-lifting happens before (and occasionally during) deployment, but not after.